 Women in Engineering

-I have established an annual partner funding budget within the EMBS overall operational budget to support EMBS and WiE section activities.
-Did you know that EMBS chapters can apply to the EMBS Executive Office to for partner funding to support joint EMBS and WiE events within your section?
-At present this is a modest budget which can be grown in the future as demand increases.
-For example, perhaps there is a prominent female biomedical engineer whom you would like to invite to give a seminar for a technical meeting you would like to run.
-We can assist you with partner funding for that event.
+As EMBS-WIE Representative, my job is multi-faceted.
+I represent our Society at WIE meetings, and share knowledge about best practices across IEEE.
+I also figure out how WIE can best support our Society’s goals and vision.
+At the EMBS AdCom (Administrative Committee, that makes executive-level decisions for the Society), I speak on behalf of WIE and represent women’s views during our conversations.
+AdCom provides an annual operational funding budget to support EMBS-WIE activities.
+Did you know that EMBS Chapters can apply to the EMBS Executive Office for partner funding to support joint EMBS and WIE events within your section?
+At present this is a modest budget which can grow in-future, as demand increases.
+For example, perhaps there is a prominent female biomedical engineer that you would like to invite to give a seminar for a technical meeting you would like to run… We can assist you with partner funding for that event.